A jar of homemade hazelnut butter is always in my fridge!

 So I’ll cover how to make my chocolate spread in a separate post, as this gorgeous hazelnut butter deserves its dedicated post.

 - 2 cups (300 gr) of raw hazelnuts

 1. Preheat the oven at 180° (350 F).
 Place the hazelnuts on a baking tray covered with parchment paper and let them toast for about 15-20 minutes or until they are golden brown and the skin begins to crack.
-I suggest you to check often as they tend to burn.
-After the first 5 minutes give them a nice stir and if needed reduce the heat.
+I suggest you check out often on them as they tend to burn.
+After the first 5 minutes, give them a nice stir and if needed, reduce the heat.

 Transfer the hot hazelnuts into a clean kitchen towel and wrap them up.
 Let them cool down, then rub them with the hands to remove as much skin as possible.